NeuralVFX/unreal-boids-swarm-plugin/USAGE.md

 #### Scene/World Setup

-- To setup keymapping, goto `Edit->Project Settings` and click `Import`, and then import the file `Resources/KeyMapping.ini`
+- To set up keymapping, go to `Edit->Project Settings` and click `Import`, and then import the file `Resources/KeyMapping.ini`
-- The Boids actor is a Pawn, so in `World Settigs`, make sure that `GameMode Override` is set to `BoidsGameMode_BP`, this has the Pawn set already.
+- The Boids actor is a Pawn, so in `World Settings`, make sure that `GameMode Override` is set to `BoidsGameMode_BP`, this has the Pawn set already.
 - Open `Settings->Project Settings` and find `GameInstanceClass`, replace this with `cDataStorageGameInstance`
 - In the Content Manager, navigate to BoidsSwarm Content `Level->FishExample`
 ![](Images/attributes_a.jpg)